270aldo/ngx.agents/memory-bank/progress.md

 3. **Message Routing Latency**: Higher than expected latency in some inter-agent communication paths
    - Mitigation: Optimizing the A2A server message handling and adding prioritization

+4. **Adapter Migration**: Some adapters may require significant refactoring to use the base class
+   - Mitigation: Incremental approach with comprehensive testing at each step

 ### Development Challenges
 1. **Testing Complexity**: Difficult to test all inter-agent interaction scenarios
    - Approach: Developing specialized testing framework for agent communication